-This device will allow you to fire multiple shots, in succession, without having to worry about constantly clicking your camera.
+An intervalometer will allow you to fire multiple shots, in succession, without having to worry about constantly clicking your camera.
 It’s great for time-lapse photography (heck, I’d say it’s essential for it), and as you tend to shoot a lot of the same shots in succession with Milky Way photography because of shooting stars, planes, satellites, etc., flying through your shots, it’s great to have a tool that will keep taking photos without your input.

 I personally use a Triggertrap because it’s smaller, cheaper, and works with my phone.